The Bottom Line

 - Messages with rich formatting and attachments (including images, Office documents and PDF files) are displayed as intended.
 Attached files can be opened in external apps.

-- Integration with iPhone Contacts and Safari puts email addresses and linked web pages at your fingertips; integration with Calendar makes turns emails into events.
+- Integration with iOS Contacts and Safari puts email addresses and linked web pages at your fingertips; integration with Calendar makes turns emails into events.

 - Siri lets you find emails by voice and have them read to you as well as compose and send new messages or replies.